Internet-of-People/iop-message-protocol/TESTS.md

-#### HN00003 - Disconnection of Inactive TCP Client from Primary Port 1
+#### HN00003 - Disconnection of Inactive TCP Client from Primary Port - No Message

 ##### Prerequisites/Inputs